 Coronavirus, or COVID-19, is taking us on a journey we have never experienced before, certainly not in our lifetimes.

 Ultimately we are having to deal with change on a huge scale.
 Change causes fear and fear causes responses in ourselves and those around us, we might not expect, like or know how to handle.

-Change causes grief and at the moment the World, it leaders and society in general, is grappling with the first stages of grief.
+Change causes grief and at the moment the World, its Leaders and society in general, is grappling with the various stages of grief.

 Confusion and chaos is infiltrating cities, towns and villages across the globe.

 Quarantine, lockdown, self isolation and social distancing are our new norms.

 We are also seeing trials, across the globe, to lift some restrictions in an effort to reduce mental stress, return students to school and to try to stimulate our economies.

 This decision is also causing mixed reactions from the wider community.
 Is it too soon?
 We don’t have a vaccine yet.
 Will we all have to return to lockdown should virus cases increase as a result of loosening restrictions?

 All valid questions and concerns and many people, particularly in the chronic illness community, will simply remain in self isolation.